Please click on the questions below to reveal the answers to these frequently asked questions.

 Given the realism of our simulators and the training we provide to enjoy the experience of flying them, the majority of our customers are adults.
 However we recommend 10 years old as the youngest age to fly the simulators.
 In our experience 10 year old's are typically mature enough to pick up the training and tall enough to see over the instrument panel of the simulator.
 We have had younger pilots fly with us but we highly recommend calling us before making any reservations for anyone younger than 10 to ensure they have a great experience flying with us.

 Just like the simulators the air force use to train fighter pilots our simulators are stationary.
 A motion base makes sense with an airline simulator because with some luck the plane won't end up upside down.
 Flying air combat missions in a fighter jet flight simulator the plane will be doing complete rolls and loops and a motion base that could replicate these actions and the associated G forces is impractical.

 We have 4 full cockpit F-18 Hornet fighter jet flight air combat flight simulators that enable us to run missions for 1 person up to groups of 16 or more.

-Air Combat Zone is proud to offer the aviation photography of Steve Bigg through it's Locked On Photography products.
-Our fine art prints, giant banners, calendars, books and more offer both military and civilian aviation subjects from around the world.
+Locked On Photography's fine art prints, giant banners, calendars, books and more offer both military and civilian aviation subjects from around the world.
 Visit our online gallery and store to see the exceptional aviation photography of Steve Bigg for yourself.

 Awesome aviation photography prints, banner, books, calendars and more by aviation photojournalist Steve Bigg.
 Click on the logo below to visit the Locked On Photography online store.